Basic usage#

 Maker#

-should wrap the makeEntityRouters, so
+Any maker should wrap the makeEntityRouters, so

 the arguments to pass (MakeEntityRouters) should remain the basically the same :